 The MS in Medical Sciences program is an interdisciplinary degree.
-It may be used as a stand-alone degree by students seeking career enhancement in fields such as the pharmaceutical industry or the health science professions programs; or by students seeking to enhance their knowledge base and exposure prior to choosing a career direction.
-The program challenges students in advanced-level graduate courses, provides support for improving MCAT scores, helps develop an understanding of available careers in the health professions, provides diverse clinical experiences, improves communications skills through writing workshops and mock interviews improves study methods, and assists in improving strategies for developing successful applications to health professions programs.
+It may be used as a stand-alone degree by students seeking career enhancement in fields such as the pharmaceutical industry or the health science professions; by students seeking credentials in the biomedical sciences as a preliminary to applying for medical school or other health sciences professional programs; or by students seeking to enhance their knowledge base and exposure prior to choosing a career direction.

+The program challenges students in advanced-level graduate courses, provides support for improving MCAT scores, helps develop an understanding of available careers in the health professions, provides diverse clinical experiences, improves communications skills through writing workshops and mock interviews, improves study methods, and assists in improving strategies for developing successful applications to health professions programs.